Healthcare Risk Management: Proactive Prevention vs. Reactive Solutions

 A culture of safety also helps to ensure compliance with regulatory requirements and accreditation standards related to patient safety.
 Having a specific focus on these rules helps to reduce the risk of penalties or sanctions.

-Additionally, having a strong safety culture in healthcare demonstrated that the organization took reasonable steps to prevent harm to patients since there are specific protocols in place being following, which can help provide legal protection in the event of litigation.
+Additionally, having a strong culture of safety in healthcare demonstrated that the organization took reasonable steps to prevent harm to patients since there are specific protocols in place being following, which can help provide legal protection in the event of litigation.

 Having a successful culture of safety in healthcare requires a variety of stakeholders working together for the same safety goal.
 Here is a list of general areas to focus on when creating your culture: